Providing a broad range of service learning opportunities

 The UIC College of Dentistry aims to prepare an oral health care workforce competent and committed to addressing oral health needs of vulnerable and underserved populations, and a workforce that plays its part in eliminating health disparities.
 Our Service Learning curriculum is integrated throughout all four years of dental school.
 It is a progressive curriculum, which includes didactic components as well as introducing students to a variety of community-based, hands-on experiences outside of the College.

 There are many ways our students get involved and enhance their training through Community Health programs.
-Students can:

-- Participate in running a dental clinic at Goldie’s Place.
+- Participating in running a dental clinic.

 - Gain first-hand knowledge and expertise practicing within private practices, hospitals, community health centers, and mobile units in both rural and urban locations.